guralpa/guralpa/README.md

-- 👋 Hi, I’m @guralpa
+- 👋 Hey, this is Aren.
+Welcome to my profile!
-- 👀 I’m interested in ...
+- 📚 Studying Math/CS at Brown, co '27.
-- 🌱 I’m currently learning ...
+- 💻 Currently focused on `mathlete.ai` as part of n&w s4.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Always happy to meet new people!
+My discord is mental9.
-- 📫 How to reach me ...
+- 📫 More professionally, you can reach me by email at guralparen@gmail.com

 <!---
 guralpa/guralpa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.